CarissaHluchan/whisker-watch/README.md

 - Create personas and user stories to describe the target audience.
 - Work within constraints to deliver a product for the niche audience, which helps solve a problem unique to them.
 - Have the following core functionality:
-  - Display the data from the API in a way that applies directly to your audience
+  - Display the data from the API in a way that applies directly to the audience
   - Ability for users to store/manipulate the data displayed in the application
   - Multiple views handled by Router
   - Be deployed using Vercel